Germany makes measles vaccination compulsory for children

 "We want to protect as many children as possible from a measles infection," said Health Minister Jens Spahn, who is aiming for at least 95 percent coverage.
 Violations will lead to fines of up to 2,500 euros ($2,800) under the bill that is expected to pass easily through the Bundestag lower house of parliament.

-Germany’s paediatricians’ association has long demanded mandatory childhood vaccinations against measles and a range of other diseases.
-The UN World Health Organisation (WHO) has warned that global efforts to increase immunisation coverage against deadly diseases are stagnating.
+Germany´s paediatricians´ association has long demanded mandatory childhood vaccinations against measles and a range of other diseases.
+The UN World Health Organization (WHO) has warned that global efforts to increase immunisation coverage against deadly diseases are stagnating.

 Children will only be admitted to kindergarten or school if they have had the jabs, and vaccinations will also be compulsory for staff in day-care centres, educational institutions, medical facilities and refugee shelters.